 Hanok by Masizzim is the halal version of the popular Masizzim chain of restaurants.
 The restaurant has a cosy location right outside the first level main entrance of West Gate, which specialises in Galbi jjim.

-In what to eat in Jurong, If you are a soup person like me, you would love their Beef Stew.
+In what to eat in Jurong, if you are a soup person like me, you would love their Beef Stew.
 They will give you a large portion with slices of beef that is tender and juicy.
 Each piece of beef has a healthy amount of fat, so you can still enjoy the dish without being health conscious.

 The broth is rich in flavour and aroma with a bit of spiciness.
 You can always adjust the level of spiciness to your liking.
-And if ever that you have run out of soup, you can ask them for a refill.
+And if ever you have run out of soup, you can ask them for a refill.
 You can always never have too much when it comes to the soup!

 Also, try ordering rice to pair up with your stew.
 It will help you smother the burning sensation.
 If you are a fan of Korean Dramas, try ordering the Bulgogi Rice Balls.
 You will experience making the rice ball yourself.

 They will serve you a bowl of different ingredients such as rice, minced meat and other flavourings for the bulgogi beef rice balls.
-The staff will provide you with a pair of plastic gloves to use when you roll the rice balls.
+The staff will provide you with a pair of plastic gloves when you roll the rice balls.

-Just make sure that you are making it into a bite-size, or else you will be munching your way into a big ball of rice.
+Just make sure you are making it into a bite-size, or else you will be munching your way into a big ball of rice.
 Address: 3 Gateway Dr, #01-07 Westgate, Singapore.

 Lamb dishes can be a little trick to do.
 You have to cook it perfectly to have the right texture.
 The meat is tender and juicy—their mashed potatoes to a buttery and smooth finish.

 But you can always tone down the spiciness by eating it with rice.
 Another dish that will go well with rice is their vegetable dish.
 It is good, simple and healthy.
-There were strips of carrots, corns, fresh green veggies and mushrooms.
-All those colours make the dish a feast also for our eyes.
+There were strips of carrots, corn, fresh green veggies and mushrooms.
+All those colours make the dish a feast for our eyes.

-As long as you are craving Thai food Sanok can be your go-to place and add this on what to eat in Jurong.
+As long as you are craving Thai food, Sanok can be your go-to place and add this on what to eat in Jurong.
 A decent Thai food restaurant with affordable prices.
 Indulge in the many Thai dishes at 63 Jurong West Central 3, B1-65/66, Jurong Point Singapore.

 Tongue Tip Lanzhou Beef Noodles

 Swensen’s is a cafe restaurant located in Jurong Point shopping centre.
-It came to Singapore in 1979 and since then won the hearts of many with its ice cream sundaes.
+It came to Singapore in 1979 and, since then, won the hearts of many with its ice cream sundaes.

-The brioche buns are well toasted and soft at the same time.
+The brioche buns are well-toasted and soft at the same time.
 The patty’s taste and texture are like real meat.
 The well-sauteed mushroom and pineapple completed the taste of the burger.